BASE44DEVS

 • 02

-Generalist agencies bill an account manager who relays your message to the engineer who relays an answer back.
+Generalist agencies bill an account manager who relays your message to an engineer who relays an answer back.
 We skip the layer.
-The engineer who scopes the work is the engineer who ships it and the engineer who answers your follow-up question 14 days later.
+The engineer who scopes the work ships it and answers your follow-up question 14 days later.

 • 03